Twitter shares rise on reports of activist investor stake

 NEW YORK (AP) — Twitter shares rose Monday following reports an activist investor took a stake in the social media service and plans to push for changes.

-Elliott Management Corp. has taken a $1 billion stake in the company and plans to nominate four directors to the board, according to a person familiar with the matter who spoke on condition of anonymity.
+Elliott Management Corp. has taken a $1 billion stake in the company, about 5%, and plans to nominate four directors to the board, according to people familiar with the matter who spoke on condition of anonymity because talks are confidential.
 The Wall Street Journal reported the plans on Saturday, also citing an unnamed person.
-Elliott could be seeking to replace founder and CEO Jack Dorsey, according to the Journal report.

 Twitter has lagged behind other tech powerhouses like Facebook and Google in terms of user growth and advertising revenue.
-Dorsey left the company to start payments company Square, but returned in 2015.
+CEO Jack Dorsey left the company to start payments company Square, but returned in 2015.
 Now he splits his time between Square and Twitter.
 Dorsey has also tweeted that he would spend three to six months in Africa this year, leading some to question who would be running Twitter.

+Elliott has been in talks with Twitter’s board to discuss how the lack of a full-time CEO has affected high-level executive retention and product innovations, the people familiar with the matter said.
+Facebook and Snapchat have introduced new products and features that attract advertisers, while Twitter hasn’t changed its product much beyond raising its character count.

 In February the company reported fourth-quarter user numbers that exceeded expectations, but profit still fell as expenses rose.
 Twitter and other social media companies have been spending more to step up efforts to remove misinformation, abuse, hate speech and spam.